Eric Hobsbawm: A Life in History

-Radical Object: John Lilburne and John Wilkes
+Radical Objects: John Lilburne and John Wilkes

 This political tract ‘The Tryal of Lieutenant Colonel John Lilburn’ links indelibly two of the most commanding figures in English radicalism, both of whom won key legal victories against the executive and so helped to establish greater freedom to publish and propagandise